-Under review.
+To appear.
 O'Shannessy, Carmel.
 Multilingual children show language differentiation through indexing communities of practice.
 In Kidd, Evan, Wigglesworth, Gillian and Kelly, Barbara (Eds) Special Issue of First Language on Language acquisition in Indigenous contexts.

-Under review.
+To appear.
 O'Shannessy, Carmel.
 Entrenchment of Light Warlpiri morphology.
 In Meakins, Felicity and Carmel O'Shannessy (Eds) Loss and Renewal: Australian Languages Since Contact.
 Berlin: Mouton de Gruyter

-Under review.
+To appear.
 O'Shannessy, Carmel.
 Warlpiri and language contact.
 In Grant, Anthony (Ed) Oxford Handbook of Language Contact

 To appear.
 O'Shannessy, Carmel.
 Distributions of case allomorphy by multilingual children speaking Warlpiri and Light Warlpiri.
 In Lacoste, Véronique and Lisa Green (Eds) Child Language Variation: Socio-Geographical Significance and Formal Approaches.
 Special issue of Linguistic Variation.